 Asymmetric key algorithms (often called public key algorithms) use two keys: a public key and a private key, which are mathematically related to each other.
 The public key may be made public; the private key must remain secret if the data is to retain its cryptographic protection.
 Even though there is a relationship between the two keys, the private key cannot be determined from the public key.
 Which key to be used to apply versus remove or check the protection depends on the service to be provided.
 For example, a digital signature is computed using a private key and the signature is verified using the public key; for those algorithms also capable of encryption, the encryption is performed using the public key, and the decryption is performed using the private key.

 NOTE 2 Not all public key algorithms are capable of multiple functions, e.g., generating digital signatures and encryption.
-Asymmetric key algorithms are not used for encryption in DLMS/COSEM.
+Asymmetric key algorithms are not used for encryption in DLMS®/COSEM.

 Asymmetric key algorithms are used primarily as data integrity, authentication, and non-repudiation mechanisms (i.e., digital signatures), as well as for key establishment.